insightsengineering/teal.widgets/README.md

 ## Installation

-For releases from August 2022 it is recommended that you [create and use a Github PAT](https://docs.github.com/en/github/authenticating-to-github/keeping-your-account-and-data-secure/creating-a-personal-access-token) to install the latest version of this package.
+For releases from August 2022 it is recommended that you [create and use a GitHub PAT](https://docs.github.com/en/github/authenticating-to-github/keeping-your-account-and-data-secure/creating-a-personal-access-token) to install the latest version of this package.
 Once you have the PAT, run the following:

 ```r
 Sys.setenv(GITHUB_PAT = "your_access_token_here")